-Act(s) that alarms or seriously disrupts another person's ability to participate in any aspect of university life.
-Communicating verbally (either directly or indirectly) through another party, by telephone, or electronic mail, voice mail or any verbal, mechanical, electronic, or written communication in a manner that would restrict or deny any individual's access to educational resources, university activities, and universityrelated opportunities.
+- Act(s) that alarm or seriously disrupt another person's ability to participate in any aspect of university life. - Any verbal or written communication (direct, indirect, or through a third party) by any method that restricts or denies an individual's access to educational resources, university activities, and universityrelated opportunities.